shyamddesai/NutriPapi/README.md

 - Simiao Rao <br>
 - Jingyi Wang <br>
 - Simo Benkirane <br>

----

-## Agile Development
-NutriPapi is developed using Agile methodologies.
-Our development process is anchored in SCRUM, a framework that emphasizes iterative development, continuous feedback, and adaptive planning.
-This product kicks off with a comprehensive product backlog, meticulously curated and managed using Github Projects.
-This backlog serves as our compass, guiding us through the myriad of features, user stories, and technical tasks that comprise our development journey.

-Our sprint cycle lasts four weeks and it forms the backbone of our development cycle.
-At the onset of each sprint, our team collaborates to set expectations and select a set of user stories from the backlog.
-These user stories encapsulate the features and functionalities that we aim to implement within the sprint timeframe.
-Throughout the sprint, our developers leverage the power of Github for version control and collaboration.
-Branches are created, code is developed, reviewed, and merged into the main branch, all while adhering to best practices and coding standards.

-In addition to our development process, our release pipeline involves various components.
-We utilize Github for source control, housing the source code, unit tests, automated acceptance tests, and project documentation.
-Continuous integration is facilitated through Github Actions, ensuring seamless integration of code changes.
-Team coordination is vital, with weekly online meetings supplemented by in-person discussions, daily scrum meetings held on Microsoft Teams, and planning, retrospective, and demo meetings scheduled at specific sprint milestones.
-Technical knowledge sharing is facilitated through collaborative project documentation on Github Wiki and key updates communicated via Microsoft Teams and WhatsApp channels.
-Project tracking and issue resolution are managed within Github, with the scrum master maintaining a weekly task list to ensure progress alignment within the team.

-### Scrum Masters
-- Sprint A: Shyam Desai, shyam.desai@mail.mcgill.ca
-- Sprint B: Masa Kagami, nagamasa.kagami@mail.mcgill.ca

 ### Done Checklist
 - [ ] All story related tasks have been completed.